What Are the Chances of Agnico Eagle Mines Limited (AEM) Stagnating? Here is the INSIGHT

 Sponsored

-As well, it is important to consider AEM stock ratios such as price-to-sales, which is currently 3.94.Likewise, its price to free cash flow for the last twelve months stands at 518.70.
-AEM’s price to book ratio for the most recent quarter was 1.35, resulting in an 25.18 price to cash per share for the period.
+As well, it is important to consider AEM stock ratios such as price-to-sales, which is currently 4.09.Likewise, its price to free cash flow for the last twelve months stands at 539.08.
+AEM’s price to book ratio for the most recent quarter was 1.38, resulting in an 26.17 price to cash per share for the period.

 How does Agnico Eagle Mines Limited (AEM) stock rate among analysts?
 Buy, sell, or hold?